 I can be more focused, less distracted, and be fully present in both body and mind.
-I’ve stopped multi-tasking so much and, to name a few examples, the quality of my work, my relationships, my parenting and my website (in my humble opinion anyway!) has improved.
+I’ve stopped multi-tasking so much and, to name a few examples, the quality of my work, my relationships and my parenting have improved.

 7. Letting go